julianramirezch/AirBnB_clone/README.md

     https://github.com/julianramirezch/AirBnB_clone/blob/master/README.md

->Once in your local repo, you can complile it with the following command:
+>Once in your local repo, you can run it from the folder using the following command:

-    gcc -Wall -Werror -Wextra -pedantic *.c
+    ./console.py

 ### Execution:
 >There are two modes